Manchalo Ki Masti Trailer Out Now: Akash Kumar Mittal Shines in this Suspense Thriller releasing 10th January - www.lokmattimes.com

 Manchalo Ki Masti Trailer Out Now: Akash Kumar Mittal Shines in this Suspense Thriller releasing 10th January

-PNN New Delhi [India], December 31: The highly anticipated trailer of the suspense thriller Manchalo Ki Masti was launched ...
+New Delhi [India], December 31: The highly anticipated trailer of the suspense thriller Manchalo Ki Masti was launched at ...

 The trailer provides an intriguing glimpse into a narrative that blends suspense, drama, and psychological tension.
 Akash Kumar Mittal, known for his remarkable performance in Settlement, steps into a challenging role that showcases his versatility as an actor.
 The supporting cast includes Karuna Singh Kalpna, Sakshi Shreya, who were also present at the grand trailer launch event.